yanokwa/docs/src/central-troubleshooting.rst

 Preview could not connect with server
 -------------------------------------

 You may run into a "Could not connect with Server" error message when previewing forms.
-This error message is typically because your host machine has not made its DNS servers available to Central.
+This error message is typically because your host machine has not made its domain name servers available to Central.

-To resolve this problem, first identify your upstream DNS servers.
+To resolve this problem, first identify your upstream domain name servers.
 Run ``cat /run/systemd/resolve/resolv.conf`` to see your current list of nameservers with their IP addresses.
 They will look like this:

   .. code-block:: console